silksil/personalLearnings/productivity.md

 # Introduction
 Investing time to improve your productivity, can provide you over time with great returns.
 Not surprsingly, yearly millions of productivity books are being sold, and the the internet is overloaded with so many articles on the topic you wouldn't able to consume it over a life-time even if you would make it a full-time job.

-I don’t got a phd on productivity, but I do I’ve spend quit some hours myself consuming information, experimenting and reflecting in order to improve my own productivity.
-This article aims to bring all that knowledge together by defining my key-learnings that I have learned along the way.
+I don’t got a phd on productivity, but I have read information written by people who know a lot about productibity.
+This article aims to bring all that knowledge together by outlining my key-learnings on the topic.

 This article is divided into two parts.
-The first part — which I have named “Principles” — describes the guiding principles, or rules, I follow to be productive.
-These principles are very much universal and applicable to most individuals, and if you would pick up productivity book it’s likely it is being discussed.
-The second part — Systems — glues many of these principles together and describes how I apply them and what I do from moment to moment on a daily basis.
-So, whereas principles focus more on the macro, universal, higher-level thoughts and ideas, the system focusses more on the micro, personal and the moment by moment processes I go trough on a daily basis.
+The first part — which I have named 'Principles' — describes the guiding principles, or rules, I follow to be productive.
+These principles are very much universal and applicable to most individuals, and if you would pick up any productivity book it’s likely being discussed in their.
+The second part, 'Systems', glues many of these principles together and describes how I apply the principles in the real world and what I do daily moment to moment.
+So, whereas principles focus more on the macro, universal, higher-level thoughts and ideas, the system focusses more on the micro, personal and the moment by moment processes I go trough.

-As with most information that is out there, 90% is copied from somebody else, and 10% is me.
+As with most information that is out there, 90% is copied from somebody else, and 10% is my own.
 Throughout the article I will refer to the sources I have copied information from, and at the end you will find a list of all reference resources.
 Lastly, I believe it is good to know that some of the most productive people continuously make changes in the way they work.
 So, it’s likely that I also will make changes overtime, but I will make sure I will update article everytime that happens.
 Now, let’s get productive.

 # Principles
 As said before, this part describes principles, or rules, that you will guide in being productive.
 To better understand what I think it takes to be productive, I have separated these principles into three sub-sections: